 - 1 teaspoon ground cumin

-- 2 cloves garlic pressed through a garlic press, or fine minced
+- 1 teaspoon garlic powder or 2 cloves garlic pressed through a garlic press, or fine minced

 - 1 teaspoon New Mexico Red Chile Powder or Ancho